TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 ...
 ```

-The `--sync-workspace-lock` uses `npm install --package-lock-only` to update npm's `package-lock.json` files (with equivalents for other package managers).
+The `--sync-workspace-lock` flag uses `npm install --package-lock-only` to update npm's `package-lock.json` files (with equivalents for other package managers).
 This reduces the chance of Lerna messing things up.

 # NodeJS Major Update